openeyes/newblue/README.md

 * Present data in a consistent and efficient way to better assist clinical tasks.
 * Reduce vertical scrolling as much as possible (clinical requirement)

-## Please do not use inline styles for styling

-Why not?
-Well, here are a few reasons why not:

-1. Themes (any inline DOM styling could prove problematic)
-2. Responsive layout (newblue UI responsiveness is highly bespoke)
-3. UI consistency (consistent data presentation has many, many benefits)
-4. Unnecessary (somewhere in the OE UI is possibly a UI solution already created)
-5. Flagging up issues with the CSS helps to improve the overall UI across the board

-(To be clear, we are not talking about JS positional stuff, but this does include z stacking which does need considering globally)

 ## Browser support